monterto/paceclock/README.md

   - Web browser will prompt for installation

 Updates:
+  - 2026/01/26: UI improvements, new settings meu, larger clock face.
-  - 2026/01/24 Refactor, UI improvements, added interval mode, other improvements
+  - 2026/01/24: Refactor, UI improvements, added interval mode, other improvements
   - 2026/01/21: Improved UI/defaults, improvements to ghost hands, localsave for settings.

 License: PolyForm Noncommercial — free for non-commercial use, commercial use prohibited.